akshay3thakur/Stationary-Mart-App/README.md

 2. In the app, connected the data to the Realtime Database.
 3. In the website, we have used the Firebase SDK to read the data from the Realtime Database.
 4. Displayed the data on the website.

+DATA TYPES-
+Column 1 - Varchar (should start with "AC-")
+Functionality: This column is expected to store text values that start with "AC-".
+Data Type: VARCHAR
+Constraints: You can use a check constraint to ensure that the value starts with "AC-".

+Column 2 - Varchar (should start with "AC-")
+Functionality: This is another column for storing text values that start with "AC-".
+Data Type: VARCHAR
+Constraints: Similar to the first column, you can use a check constraint to enforce the value's format.

+Column 3 - Float
+Functionality: This column is intended for storing decimal numbers.
+Data Type: FLOAT
+No specific constraints, so it can store any floating-point value.

+Column 4 - Varchar
+Functionality: This column is for storing general text data.
+Data Type: VARCHAR
+No specific constraints, so it can store any text value.

+Column 5 - Float
+Functionality: Similar to Column 3, this column is meant for storing decimal numbers.
+Data Type: FLOAT
+No specific constraints, so it can store any floating-point value.